apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 * Accordingly, providers may still perform background refreshes in separate threads;
   the S3A client will close its provider list when the filesystem itself is closed.

-### AmazonS3 replaced by S3Client

-The s3 client is an instance of `S3Client` in V2 rather than `AmazonS3`.

-For this reason, the `S3ClientFactory` will be deprecated and replaced by one that creates a V2 `S3Client`.

-The `getAmazonS3ClientForTesting()` method has been updated to return the `S3Client`.

 ### Signers